coffee-software-show/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+Hi there 👋!
+My name [is Josh Long (@starbuxman)](https://twitter.com/starbuxman), and this is the Coffee + Software show.
+I've got a lot of things I want to explore and very little time in which to do it.
+So, grab a cup of coffee and join me and we'll explore software together.